dirkriehle/adap-course/README.md

 The running example is the photo sharing and rating software Wahlzeit, see https://github.com/dirkriehle/wahlzeit .

 Class is held as a three hour session with a short break in between.
 The class iterates over short lectures, discussion, and exercise chunks of 10-30min each.
 Students should bring a laptop with a well-working Java programming setup.

+Watch the videos on my YT channel at https://www.youtube.com/dirkriehle